 – Danny B. (Owner)

-One Dane owner chimed in, explaining how people can mistaken their intelligence: “They are comfortable with just lazing around, but, they are good doing work as well.
-I think they can be great working dogs, but by no means are they dumb or dense.“
+One Dane owner chimed in, explaining: “They are comfortable with just lazing around, but, they are good doing work as well.
+I think they can be great working dogs, but by no means are they dumb or dense.

 Great Danes are smarter than most people give them credit for.
 Plus, plenty of happy owners will agree with me.
-But if not with obedience & working intelligence, what actually makes Great Danes highly intelligent dogs?
+But if not with obedience & working intelligence, what actually makes the Great Dane a highly intelligent dog?

-In addition to obedience and working IQ, instinctive intelligence is another way to measure or look at your dog’s true IQ.
-According to Coren, it refers to the skillset or ability that the dog was originally bred for.
+In addition to obedience and working intelligence, instinctive intelligence is another way to measure or interpret your dog’s true IQ.
+According to Coren, this refers to the special skillset or ability that the dog was originally bred for.

 In the past, all dog breeds were bred for a specific purpose or job.
-While some dogs were bred for herding, others were bred for retrieving.
-Some breeds were developed for hunting and most toy dogs were developed for companionship.
+While some dogs were bred to herd, others were bred to retrieve.
+Some breeds were bred for hunting and most toy dogs were developed for companionship.

 For example, a herding dog’s instinctive intelligence is, well, herding.
 They’ll have the ability to round up livestock, keep them in packs and guide them toward a specific area.
-This skill was not taught, but rather tapped into their instinctive intelligence.
+This skill was not taught.
+Rather, it is a skill that tapped into their instinctive intelligence.

 My Great Dane really seems to exhibit strong hunting instincts.
 When he plays with other dogs, he looks like he is chasing prey.